An End-to-End Network for Co-Saliency Detection in One Single Image: Experiments

-In order to make a fair comparison , we train the comparison methods on our dataset by using the recommended parameter settings.
-We compute the average performance for these models with respect to F-measure, MAE, Recall and Precision.
+The comparison methods were trained on our dataset by using the recommended parameter settings to ensure a fair comparison.
+We compute the average performance for these models with respect to F-measure, S-measure, E-measure, MAE, recall, and precision.
 The results are shown in Table~\ref{tab2}.

-In the experiment results, deep learning-based methods obtain better saliency results than traditional methods.
-The baseline model (U-net) has worse saliency results than other deep learning based networks.
-Our method, whose evaluation part is based on skip-layer connection structure of U-net, achieves better average recall and better average precision than other saliency methods DCL, RFCN, PiCANet.
-It is because that these saliency detection methods cannot judge co-saliency objects very well even though trained by the correct co-saliency masks, which can also be seen in the visual comparison results in Figure 6.
-And our method as an end-to-end framework, has a faster speed than the LFM and has a higher average precision.
+As shown in Table~\ref{tab2}, deep learning-based methods obtain better saliency results than traditional methods.
+The baseline model (U-Net) obtains worse saliency results than the other deep learning-based methods.
+Our method, which builds an evaluation part on the skip-layer connection structure of U-Net, achieves higher average recall and better average precision than other saliency methods such as DCL, RFCN, PiCANet, GCPANet, and MINet.
+This is because these saliency detection methods cannot accurately judge co-saliency objects even though trained with the correct co-saliency masks.
+The accuracy of boundary pixels is slightly lower when compared to the SOTA method, which focuses on boundary discrimination, such as BASNet, but the overall performance is better.
+Furthermore, as an end-to-end framework, our method has a faster speed than the LFM and a higher average precision.
+Compared with the SOTA methods in co-saliency detection, e.g., DCFM, CADC, GCoNet, etc., our model achieved higher performance in most metrics in the within-image co-saliency detection task.
+The possible reason is that the proposed network can make better use of the consensus between objects in a single image.

-For quantitative comparison, the Precision-Recall curves obtained SDCS dataset are plotted in Figure 5.
-It can be observed that, the proposed method has the highest performance.
-And the online version of the proposed method, i.e., using online training strategy, is better than the offline version, which are consistent with the results in Table 2.
+For quantitative comparison, the precision-recall curves obtained on the SDCS dataset are plotted in Figure~\ref{fig:pr}.
+It can be observed that the proposed method has the best performance.
+Then, the online version of the proposed method, which uses an online training strategy, outperforms the offline version, which is consistent with the results in Table~\ref{tab2}.
+We also evaluate the performance of these methods on Testset II of the WhuCoS dataset.
+Table~\ref{tab3} shows the results.
+We can see that the proposed method obtained a higher performance over the comparison methods that is more significant than that on Testset I. As Testset II is more challenging than Testset I, it simply indicates that the proposed method is better at detecting the co-saliency of challenge samples.